 A New York Times bestselling author, Emmy award winning journalist, documentary producer, and speaker, Diane Smith is a media veteran.
-Diane’s book Obsessed: America’s Food Addiction and My Own, written with MSNBC Morning Joe co-host Mika Brzezinski, became an instant best seller.
+Diane’s book Obsessed: America’s Food Addiction and My Own, written with MSNBC Morning Joe co-host Mika Brzezinski, was an instant best seller.

 The Globe Pequot Press has published six books based on Diane’s "Positively Connecticut" TV series, the longest running local TV series in state history.

 Diane serves on the board of the Connecticut Women’s Council and the advisory board of the World Affairs Council.
 Diane was appointed by the CT Secretary of the State to the Civic Health Advisory Board.
-Diane is a corporator of the I-Quilt Project in Hartford and serves on the Board of Overseers for the Bushnell Theater in Hartford.
+Diane is a corporator of the I-Quilt Project in Hartford and serves on the Board of Ambassadors for the Bushnell Theater in Hartford.

-In 2016 Diane was honored with the National Association of Secretaries of State Medallion Award.
+Diane was honored with the National Association of Secretaries of State Medallion Award.
 Diane has received the Governor’s Award for Excellence in Culture and Tourism for her outstanding lifetime achievements and contributions to the arts and tourism in Connecticut.
-The Connecticut Women’s Hall of Fame honored Diane as a woman of “voice and vision”.
+The Connecticut Women’s Hall of Fame honored Diane as a woman of "voice and vision".
 Diane was honored with the Breakfast Badge Award from the Girl Scouts of Connecticut.
 Diane holds an honorary doctorate from Charter Oak College.

 Diane was inducted into the CT Journalism Hall of Fame and the National Academy of Television Arts and Sciences Silver Circle for 25 years of distinguished service to broadcasting and the community.